blugeco/weather-app-test/README.md

 Weather App Test Project

-The Test Project is written to be run in Windows typing
+The tests can be launched from the command line.

 mvn clean test

+The project is set up to run the tests against Chrome browser in a Windows machine.

+Prerequisites:
-The test assumes that the web server is up and running and the website can be reached at http://localhost:3000.
+- web server is up and running
+- the website can be reached at http://localhost:3000.
+- Chrome browser is installed

 The cucumber report are available under "target\cucumber-html-report\index.html".